neo-project/docs/docs/en-us/network/private-chain/private-chain2.md

 # Build a private chain on local host

-In previous document we described the standard way to build a private chain using four computers or virtual machines.
 In this document we will introduce an easier way to build a private chain on a windows system computer.

 ## Installing Neo node